asa-ct/miniconf2023/pages/venue.md

 permalink: /venue/
 ---

-### Venue
-The conference will be hybrid, with in-person sessions held in [Pfizer Research Site](https://www.pfizer.com/groton-connecticut) in Groton CT.
+1715 The conference will be hybrid, with in-person sessions held in [Pfizer Research Site](https://www.pfizer.com/groton-connecticut) in Groton CT.

 <ul>
 <li>All sessions will be broadcast live via Zoom.
 The zoom link and password for virtual attendance will be sent to registrants before the event.